microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 ***************************************************************
 ```

-- Ensure you're using the latest binaries of the sharing service found at `HoloToolkit-Unity\External\HoloToolkit\Sharing\Server`.
+- Ensure you're using the latest binaries of the sharing service found at `MixedRealityToolkit-Unity\External\MixedRealityToolkit\Sharing\Server`.

 ### [Plugins](Plugins)
 ---
 Contains compiled architecture specific binaries for SharingClient.dll which are required by the Unity application for accessing sharing APIs.
-Binaries are compiled from the native [HoloToolkit\Sharing](https://github.com/Microsoft/HoloToolkit/tree/master/Sharing).
+Binaries are compiled from the native [Mixed Reality Toolkit\Sharing](https://github.com/Microsoft/MixedRealityToolkit/tree/master/Sharing).

 ### [Prefabs](Prefabs)
 ---